oischinger/eufyp2pstream/README.md

 style: 'video {aspect-ratio: 16/12; object-fit: fill;}' # Use this to ensure your lovelace layouts doesn't jump when the stream is activated
 ```

-## Talkbac kwith WebRTC card
+## Talkback with WebRTC card
 Append the following line to your webrtc-camera card in lovelace: `media: video,audio,microphone` to enable talkback.
-Note that your Home Assitant instance needs to use https with a valid certificate.
+Note that your Home Assistant instance needs to use https with a valid certificate.
 Otherwise browsers will not allow microphone access.

 # FAQ